soneejaiswal/mytaxi/README.md

  * Extend the DriverDo to map the selected car to the driver.
  * Add example data to resources/data.sql

----
+## Notes on Task 1
+    * Entity Manufacturer considered as a string column in car table
+    * Car and Driver relation considered as one to one due to no further requirement definition:
+        * to store the log or trace of car and driver history it is recommended to have a new entity like CarDriverHitory whith car and driver and fromDate and thruDate as properties this relation is OneToMany from car to carDriverHistory and ManyToOne from CarDriverHistory to Car(or OneToMany from car to carDriverHistory)
+        * there is no property name selected (and it is intentionally) in CarDO and selected car distinguished by relation to driver.
+In CarDTO we have a field for client to find easier if car is selected or not

 ## Task 2
 First come first serve: A car can be selected by exactly one ONLINE Driver.
 If a second driver tries to select a already used car you should throw a CarAlreadyInUseException.

----
+## Notes on Task 2
+    * First comes first served is supported by @Transactional
+    * there is no access method to unselect car from car controller but it happens with driver controller to prevent business non managed manipulation

 ## Task 3
-Imagine a driver management frontend that is used internally by mytaxi employees to create and edit driver related data.
-For a new search functionality, we need an endpoint to search for drivers.
-It should be possible to search for drivers by their attributes (username, online_status) as well as car characteristics (license plate, rating, etc).

-* implement a new endpoint for searching or extend an existing one
-* driver/car attributes as input parameters
-* return list of drivers

----
+Make use of the filter pattern to implement an endpoint in the DriverController to get a list of drivers with specific characteristics.
+Reuse the characteristics you implemented in task 1.

+## Notes on Task 3
+    * From Task one and specification it seems cars need to be filtered due to characteristics to be selected by driver.
+So this feature is added to CarController to filter cars
+    * 3 sample criteria added for POC, obviously it can be extended with more options
+    *** Task 3 updated by adding filter to Driver as well to follow the requirement

+## Task 4
+Security: secure the API.
+It's up to you how you are going to implement the security.

-## Task 4 (optional)
+## Notes on Task 4
-This task is _voluntarily_, if you can't get enough of hacking tech challenges, implement security.
-Secure the API so that authentication is needed to access it.
-The details are up to you.

-Please include instructions how to authenticate/login, so that we can test the endpoints you implemented!

----

-Good luck!
-❤️ mytaxi
+    * Basic security is considered for this task. oAuth2 seems a better choice of course regarding limited time considered for this assignment (4h) and also amount of time spent for other tasks which already exceeded (4h) the easiest solution considered ** In order to login please enter  username/password as john123/password and make the get request again and you can see the results.

+NOTE:
-_NOTE: Please make sure to not submit any personal data with your tests result.
-Personal data is for example your name, your birth date, email address etc._
+Please make sure to not submit any personal data with your tests result.
+Personal data is for example your name, your birth date, email address etc.